yousefja/nori/journal.md

+Day 1

 * skipped day 0, repo skeleton and such - probz v important
 * skipped day 1.4, acs demo bc multiple files
 * skipped day 1.7, transit

+Day 2

 * because of not having the data from day 1, also skipped corresponding notebooks in day 2
-* loading opp atlas in python requires polar (alt to pandas for large dfs)
+* loading opp atlas in python requires polar (alt to pandas for large dfs) (notebook 03)
+* master\_table does not have columns that will come from the above skipped data